SFMack/iamchristianmack/README.md

 tbc

 ## Plans for the future
-I will iterate on this design to make minor improvements.
+(First Iteration)I will iterate on this design to make minor improvements.
 In addition I'd like to turn this into a progressive web app to enhance the user experience

+(12/8) Halfway through with a complete overhaul.
+Simplifying the design and code.